al8xi8/lcrisks_simulation/scripts/source/DESCRIPTION.md

   - `StdErr`, `WaldChiSq`, `ProbChiSq`: Statistical measures for each predictor

 - **`lung cancer specific mortality.csv`**
-  Provides stage- and histology-specific hazard ratios or survival parameters.
-Used in `LCSpecMortality.R` to customize mortality curves and support sensitivity analyses on survival assumptions.
+  Contains survival coefficients or parameters by histology and stage.
+  - Used in: `LCSpecMortality.R`, referenced from `global_lungrads.R`
+  - Role: Defines lung cancer–specific mortality curves for microsimulation.

 ---